ricardomm7/leaflink/docs/sprintB/us012/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

 * The imported data should be validated to ensure that it meets the required format and structure before being processed by the system
-* Error handling mechanisms should be implemented to handle cases where the .csv file is missing or contains invalid data.
+* Error handling mechanisms should be implemented to handle cases where the .csv file is contains invalid data.